 Unfortunately and fortunately, chronic pain operates in a similar manner.
 Our bodies and brain remember the pain as a procedural memory as a form of protection and self-defense.
 If you were hurt after stepping off the curb, then your body will try to protect you from stepping off the curb in the same manner in the future.
 Sometimes, this means that the brain will be on high alert and signal the pain as if it was then, even when it is not necessary in the present moment.
 In fact, the pain response may be stronger than the actual threat, thus creating a chronic re-experiencing of pain.

 When we understand chronic pain through this lens, we invite exploration and curiosity about how the body may be stuck in hyper or hypo-arousal from a traumatic event.
-In other words, one may experience an incomplete attempt to fight, flight, or freeze, which activates a procedural memory of pain.
+In other words, one may experience an incomplete attempt to fight, fight, or freeze, which activates a procedural memory of pain.
 From a somatics-based approach to therapy, we begin to heal chronic pain by increasing our tolerance for experiencing and noticing sensations that live in the body and allowing ourselves to reclaim movement as a support, not a threat.

 For example, many have learned to not move in response to pain.
 They rest the affected area and may avoid moving out of fear.
 You may hold onto your body, building tension, in an attempt to suppress the pain from coming on and ultimately keep it trapped or stuck in your body.
 With embodied and somatic therapy, we begin to explore ways in which titrated movement allows the energy of the urge to fight or flight to move through the body and settle the nervous system.